dreamcatcher-tech/network/Inbox/2024-07-23 0653 minimizing hops for longthread.md

 ??should we keep the execution environments completely separate ? quick completions might be useful for things that don't require switching users out, like db queries.

+Do we need assistants to do longthreading ?
+We could achieve a similar effect using completions, and it would be much faster to get up and running ?